Skip to main content

 If you are already registered, we’ll move you to the new corresponding part of the Register.

-For example, if you are registered as a practitioner in a day care of children service, we’ll move you to the part for ‘children and young people workforce’ with a service type of ‘day care of children service’ at the level of job role ‘practitioner’.
+For example, if you are registered as a practitioner in a day care of children service, we’ll move you to the part for ‘children and young people worker’ with a service type of ‘day care of children service’ at the level of job role ‘practitioner’.

 The Changes to the Register table shows the detail of the current and new Register parts.